RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: RamPINN - METHODOLOGY

 Here, $\mathcal{H}(\cdot)$ denotes the differentiable Hilbert transform, which produces the analytic signal whose imaginary part corresponds to the KK-paired component.
 A complete formulation is provided in \Cref{sec:kramers--kronig-implementation}.

-\paragraph{NRB Regularization.} The NRB is smooth and broad~\parencite{nrb_smooth,junjuri2021bidirectional,wang2021vector}.
+\paragraph{NRB Regularization.} The NRB is smooth and broad~\parencite{nrb_smooth,wang2021vector}.
 We enforce this behavior by regularizing the derivative of the predicted NRB signal, penalizing rapid changes~\parencite{spectralpinn, pmlr-v137-rosca20a}:

 \paragraph{Optimization Term.} The loss is a weighted sum of a data fidelity term and the physics-based regularizers: